-- Single family owner-occupied detached housing unit: Up to \$70,000.
-If there are accessibility and/or relocation needs for a home, Richland County will consider up to an additional \$10,000 for accessibility improvements and up to an additional \$5,000 for relocation assistance on a case-by- case basis - Mobile housing unit replacement: Up to \$65,000.
-If there are accessibility and/or relocation needs for a home, Richland County will consider up to an additional \$10,000 for accessibility improvements and up to an additional \$5,000 for relocation assistance on a case-by-case basis
+- Single family owner-occupied detached housing unit rehabilitation: Up to \$100,000.
+If there are accessibility and/or relocation needs for a home, Richland County will consider up to an additional \$12,000 for accessibility improvements and additional relocation assistance on a case-by- case basis - Mobile housing unit replacement: Up to \$100,000 for single-wide replacement and \$135,000 for double-wide.
+If there are accessibility and/or relocation needs for a home, Richland County will consider up to an additional \$12,000 for accessibility improvements and additional relocation assistance on a case-by-case basis. - Single family owner occupied detached housing unit reconstruction: Up to \$220,000 for demolition, site preparation, construction and all construction related costs.
+If there are accessibility and/or relocation needs for a home, Richland County will consider up to an additional \$12,000 for accessibility improvements and additional relocation assistance on a case-by- case basis.

 The County reserves the right to make exceptions to the grant size limits in cases involving health, safety and/or humanitarian issues.
-These will be addressed on a case-by-case basis.
+These will be addressed on a case-by-case basis by a Special Case Panel.

-This program is anticipated to begin in January 2018 and be completed by December 2019
+This program is anticipated to begin in January 2018 and be completed by December 2021

+The Richland County Community Planning and Development (RCCPD) has direct oversight, through the Oversight Committee, of the SFHRP.
+Construction will be implemented directly by the implementing contractor (IC).
 RCCD is the administrator of a CDBG-DR Program funded by HUD under Public Law 114-113.
 RCCD is the agency responsible for administration of disaster funds allocated to housing, economic development, and infrastructure activities.
 RCCD is administering these programs directly.

-Richland County is targeting rehabilitation of approximately 145 homes through the SFHRP.
+Richland County is targeting rehabilitation of approximately 200 homes through the SFHRP.